Fylhan/qompoter/docs/FAQ.md

     * Written in Python.
     * Cmake, make, gcc and whatever but no qmake yet.
     * Dedicated repository, with possibility to host its own, with a lot of packages.
-    * Packages can be easily imported, especially in Cmake files.
+    * Packages can be easily imported, especially in CMake files.
 It supports sources and binaries with several architectures in a very advanced ways.
 More, packages are downloaded in a cached repository which allows offline usage, great!
     * Open source: MIT.
 Premium plan available.
     * This solution really need more investigation.
 * [CPM](https://github.com/iauns/cpm) C++ package manager using CMake